Networking: Connecting to Servers & Network Folders

 Accessing WebDAV Serversplus

-You can access file storage and sharing servers that support WebDAV protocol.
-You can browse such servers, download, upload, sync and delete files and entire folders.
+With GoodReader, you can access file storage and sharing servers that support WebDAV protocol.
+You can browse such servers, download, upload, sync, and delete files and folders.

-GoodReader offers you a server-style access to Dropbox.
-It allows you to browse your Dropbox account like a simple file server.
-You can download, upload, sync and delete files and entire folders.
+GoodReader allows you to access your Dropbox account.
+You can browse it like a simple file server, download, upload, sync, and delete files and folders.

-GoodReader can publish individual files and folders from your Dropbox account.
+You can also publish individual files and folders for other people to download without having a full access to your account.
 Select files and folders you want to share with others, press the Share button, and GoodReader will create a special public downloading link and send it via email.

-GoodReader offers you a server-style access to OneDrive.
-It allows you to browse your OneDrive account like a simple file server.
-You can download, upload, sync and delete files and entire folders.
+GoodReader allows you to access your OneDrive account.
+You can browse it like a simple file server, download, upload, sync, and delete files and folders.

 Accessing Google Driveplus

-GoodReader offers you a server-style access to Google Drive.
-It allows you to browse your Google Drive account like a simple file server.
-You can download, upload, sync and delete files and entire folders.
+GoodReader allows you to access your Google Drive account.
+You can browse it like a simple file server, download, upload, sync, and delete files and folders.

-Besides storing normal files, Google Drive also works with its proprietary objects - spreadsheets, drawings, forms, presentations, etc. Such files can`t be downloaded directly.
-They will be converted to a PDF during downloading.
-Also, such files can`t be synced to GoodReader`s local file storage.
+Note on proprietary Google files: Besides storing normal files and folders, Google Drive also works with its proprietary objects - spreadsheets, drawings, forms, presentations, etc. Such files can`t be downloaded directly.
+(They`re not really files, they are an opaque internal data structure that is private to Google.)
+When downloading, those "files" will be converted to PDF.
+Also, because they`re not really files, those objects can`t be synced to GoodReader.

 Accessing FTP Serversplus

 GoodReader supports FTP servers with non-Unicode national text encodings.
 While most modern FTP servers transfer file names using Unicode-based UTF-8 text encoding, it`s not always the case.
-So if you see unreadable file names when accessing your server from GoodReader, try to choose the correct text encoding in your server`s record parameters.
+So if you see unreadable file names when accessing your server from GoodReader, try choosing a different text encoding in the connection parameters.

 Accessing SFTP Serversplus

-GoodReader offers the ability to access SFTP servers.
-You can browse servers, download, upload, sync and delete files and entire folders.
+GoodReader allows you to access SFTP servers.
+You can browse them, download, upload, sync, and delete files and folders.

-Many SFTP servers define two different entry points into their file systems - "file system root" and "user home directory".
-Use the Path starts at system root switch in server record parameters to choose the correct entry point to your server`s file system.
+Many SFTP servers define two different entry points into their file systems – File System Root and User Home Directory.
+Use the Path starts at system root switch in connection parameters to choose the correct entry point to your server`s file system.
 The Path parameter is relative to the chosen entry point.